-FORWARD AND PPA MARKETS ALREADY REFLECT CHANGES
+FORWARD MARKETS ALREADY REFLECT CHANGES

-- Futures markets reacting rationally to fundamentals and regulatory changes. - As Spanish day-ahead prices have risen so too have front-end of the calendar contracts but the tail has moved upwards only a little suggesting market still believes renewables will increase and dominate in the medium to long term. - Comparing spot prices with PPA prices indicates that buyers and sellers are adjusting their expectations: spot and front-end contracts prices definitely impact the price expectations for long-term PPAs. - But ongoing uncertainty is reducing deal flow...
-Are market participants driven by fear of making a mistake (selling "too low", paying "too much") especially since risk of regulatory intervention remains high?
+- Futures markets reacting rationally to fundamentals and regulatory changes. - As Spanish day-ahead prices have risen so too have front-end of the calendar contracts but the tail has moved upwards only a little suggesting market still believes renewables will increase and dominate in the medium to long term. - But 2023Q3 and 2023Q4 suggest market thinks the Iberian Exception will be extended! - Ongoing uncertainty is reducing deal flow...
+Are market participants driven by fear of making a mistake (selling "too low", paying "too much") especially since risk of regulatory intervention remains high.